 Within the imaginative and radical realm, Dryzek (2013) identifies two categories in the field of a green radicalism discourse.
 One discourse is green consciousness that seeks to change people's consciousness by appealing predominantly to emotions and focusing on individual change.
 The belief proposed in the green consciousness discourse is that to achieve ecological sustainability the way people experience and think about the world must change, and then ultimately, wider social structures, policies, institutions and economic systems will change (Dryzek, 2013).
 The other is discourse is green politics that advocates a collective response to change social, economic, and political structures, practices and policy.
-Together, these discourses may create a "green public sphere" (Dryzek, 2013).
+Together, these discourses may create a "green public sphere" (Dryzek, 2013, p.
+185) that combines consciousness and political change (Dryzek, 2013).
 However, Dryzek (2013) questions how such a decentred approach to addressing ecological sustainability can have an effect on the hegemonic neoliberal capitalist political economy.